picture by Marcel Buunk

 Choreographer and graphic artist Aafke de Jong blends dance and any other imaginable art form in her bespoke performances.
 Sometimes her work is site specific.

 Her work shows a close attention to detail and resonates a sensitivity towards her surroundings.
 Processes in nature - and therefor within ourselves - are a great source of inspiration and comfort for Aafke's life and work.

-In especially designed workshops Aafke combines looking at nature with art forms.
-She shows that elements like space, rhythm, line and structure are to be found in nature, our body, as well as in our surroundings (for example architecture) and challenges us how we can translate them to own own blanc piece of papier of into an empty space.
+In especially designed workshops she combines looking at nature with art forms and shares with us that elements like space, rhythm, line and structure are to be found in nature, our body, as well as in our surroundings (for example architecture).
+She likes to challenges you how we can translate them to a blanc piece of papier or into an empty space.

 Aafke also makes images and murals in multiple mediums that express her love of subtlety of beauty and the diversity of life.
 Nevertheless there is often an unexpected twist that raises questions about our inner thoughts, our acts and outer appearance.

 De Jong spent five years of her life in Indonesia - mostly on Bali - to study and work.
 Immersed in the Island life she has gained a deep appreciation of ways so different than her own.
 Balinese culture provided a large influence in her outlook to life and dance, although this is not always visible in a direct way.
 Her performances, inspired by the the gods and demons of the volcanic island chill your spine and energize the audience with it’s mystical atmosphere.

 During the years previous to her journey to Bali she was formally educated in western contemporary dance styles at Codarts Dance Adademy (Rotterdam, The Netherlands).

 This study, combined with her experience in Indonesia, paved the way to an alternate perspective on the traditions that gave birth to her current work.